ChipCE/chipce.github.io/generator.md

 - Default value : The default value of text input.

 #### 3.5 Numer only config parameter
-- Default value : The default value of text input.(must be a number)
+- Default value : The default value of number input.(must be a number)

 ### 3.6 Sub level only config parameter
 Sub level config is hide by default and only visible when some conditions meet.
 - Target config : the id of condition.
 - Target value : the value of condition.

 Example 1 : A config option only visible when user selected ENDER3 or ENDER5 in PRINTER_TYPE config
 <code>Target config</code>=<code>PRINTER_TYPE</code>
 <code>Target value</code>=<code>ENDER3,ENDER5</code>

 Example 2 : A config option only visible when user enabled LINEAR_ADVANCE
 <code>Target config</code>=<code>LINEAR_ADVANCE</code>
 <code>Target value</code>=<code>true</code>